PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Problem Formulation

 \subsection{Prompt Injection Detection}

-\myparatight{Defender} Given a data sample of a task for an LLM-integrated application, we aim to detect whether the data sample is contaminated by prompt injection attacks or not.
-To this end, we consider that a defender has access to a \emph{detection LLM}.
-For instance, if the defender is the backend LLM provider or an application developer with white-box access to the backend LLM, the detection LLM can simply be the backend LLM itself.
-In contrast, when the defender is a third-party service specializing in prompt injection detection, a user, or an application developer without white-box access to the backend LLM--e.g., when the backend is a closed-source model like GPT-4--the detection LLM can be a smaller open-source model (e.g., Llama 3-8B-Instruct), which may differ from the backend LLM.
+As illustrated in Figure~\ref{fig-method}, given a prompt for an LLM-integrated application, we aim to detect whether the data portion of the prompt (referred to as the data prompt) is contaminated by prompt injection attacks or not.
+We assume the defender has access to a \emph{detection LLM}.
+When the defender has white-box access to the backend LLM (e.g., as the model provider or application developer), the backend LLM itself can serve as the detection model.
+Otherwise, such as when the backend is a closed-source model (e.g., GPT-4), the detection LLM may be a smaller open-source model (e.g., Llama-3.1-8B-Instruct) used by a third-party service or end user.

-\myparatight{Design goals} In general, we aim to design a detection method to achieve the following design goals: \emph{accuracy} and \emph{efficiency}.
-The accuracy goal means we need to achieve a low false positive rate (FPR) or false negative rate (FNR).
-For instance, a lot of false alarms would be raised if a detection method has a high FPR.
-The efficiency goal requires the detection method to be computationally efficient and to avoid significant overhead, especially when handling large volumes of data samples in a production environment.